 Get more English conversation practice by searching for English friends online.
 You might be able to connect with another language learner in your area, or even just exchange emails, instant messages or have Skype conversations in English.
 Try Conversation Exchange, a free website that helps language learners connect for language exchange.

 In a language exchange, you have conversations with an English speaker who is studying your native language.
 This way, your partner practices speaking your native language with you, and then you get to practice speaking English with him or her.

 7. Learn English with Movies

 Who doesn’t enjoy a great movie?
 And if you can watch a movie while learning English, even better!
 To get started, use this complete guide to learning English through movies and films.
-In addition to the seven movies recommended in the guide, you could also watch one of these modern American classics or a classic American film.
+In addition to the movies recommended in the guide, you could also watch one of these modern American classics or a classic American movie.

-8. Learn English with Real-World Videos on FluentU
+8. Learn English with Authentic Videos

 9. Use English Resources for Children